DFHack/scripts/docs/markdown.rst

 ::

-    ``markdown``
-        Appends the description of the selected unit/item to the default ``markdown_{world_name}_export.md``.
-        The script trims in-game world names, replacing spaces with underscores.
+    markdown

-Example output for a selected chalk statue in the world "Orid Tamun", appended to the default ``markdown_Orid_Tamun_export.md`` file:
+#### Example output for a selected chalk statue in the world "Orid Tamun",
+appended to the default ``markdown_Orid_Tamun_export.md`` file:

     [...previous entries...]